npedrazzini/nilo-cultural-web/_posts/2021-11-15-troubleshooting.md

     - /bin
     - /usr/local/opt/ruby/bin
     - /usr/local/lib/ruby/gems/3.0.0/bin

     When your run `echo $PATH` they should appear in this order:

     `/usr/local/opt/ruby/bin:/usr/local/lib/ruby/gems/3.0.0/bin:/usr/local/bin:/usr/bin`

     Note that each PATH is separated by a colon : and the order matters!
-If you played around with other package or added other PATHs to the above, yours might look a bit different, but as long as the relative order between the PATHs indicated above is respected that should be OK.
+If you played around with other packages or added other PATHs to the above, yours might look a bit different, but as long as the relative order between the PATHs indicated above is respected that should be OK.

     How to fix the PATH if it's messed up.
     Run:
     `open ~/.bash_profile`
     This should open the file .bash_profile in a text editor.
-It didn't?
-Well, then you probably messed up more than you thought.
 If running this command does nothing, then your .bash_profile is probably only corrupted (i.e. it contains lines that are badly written).
 You have to open it manually:

     - On the top bar in your Mac, go to **Go > Computer > Macintosh HD > Users > yourusername**.
     - Press **Command + Shift + .** (dot/full stop) to show hidden files.
     - Open .bash_profile

     If by running `open ~/.bash_profile` you get an error saying the file doesn't exist, then you messed up worse than you thought.
 You probably deleted the file by mistake.
 Create a new one by running:

     `touch ~/.bash_profile`

     Then open it.

     Once you opened your .bash_profile, add the following two lines to the bottom of the file, in this order: